vmurillo/jigsawFandango/game-02/readme.md

 ## Context

 A service named YOLO synchronously calls an API named WTF.
 WTF tends to be very unstable, having latency peaks every now and then that end in response timeouts.
-If too many timeouts pile up, YOLOs servers overload and may suddenly go down.
+If too many timeouts pile up, YOLO's servers may overload and suddenly go down.

 ## Constraints